SEASONS

 Dear People of God:

-Before you get to Nov.
-2, read through the “Introduction to the Day,” so that you get an idea of how to make use of what is enclosed.
+Before you get to that day, read through the “Introduction to the Day,” so that you get an idea of how to make use of what is enclosed.
 At the same time, you may wish to scan briefly all the sheets to get an overview of how the day will flow and what additional items might be helpful to have nearby.
 You will notice that the “Day with God” begins immediately upon your rising in the morning, so have the Guide handy for your opening prayer to start the day.
 Once you begin the day, keep the Guide close at hand, taking it out with you if you go to work or other activities, in order to follow the prayers and readings as you are able throughout the day.

 I am excited to be a part of an entire church in prayer.
 I hope each of you are too.
 May God bless us abundantly in our praying and in our reflecting, blessing us individually and blessing us as the Church of Christ in this place.